invoiceradar/plugins/README.md

    - Rename the file to `your-plugin-name.json`.
    - Put it into a folder of your choice.

-3. **Add the Plugin to InvoiceRadar**:
+3. **Add the Plugin to Invoice Radar**:
-   - Open InvoiceRadar.
+   - Open Invoice Radar.
    - Navigate to settings and choose the `Available Plugins` tab.
    - Choose `Choose Plugin Directory` and select the folder where you saved the plugin.
    - Your plugin should now appear in the list of available plugins.

 ## 3. Plugin Structure

-Plugins for InvoiceRadar are written in JSON and follow a specific structure.
+Plugins for Invoice Radar are written in JSON and follow a specific structure.
 Each plugin consists of the following sections:

 **Plugin Description**: